Miguel Albuquerque

-Miguel Filipe Machado de Albuquerque (born 4 May 1961) is a Portuguese monarchist politician of the Social Democratic Party (PSD) and the current President of the Regional Government of Madeira.
-He took office as leader of the PSD of Madeira on 10 January 2015.
-He was a former mayor (presidente da Câmara in Portuguese) of Funchal, Madeira.

-Albuquerque likes gardening and used to grow many types of roses in his Rose Garden and the Quinta do Arco.
+Miguel Filipe Machado de Albuquerque (born 4 May 1961) is a Portuguese politician and the current President of the Regional Government of Madeira.
+He took office as leader of the Social Democratic Party (PSD) of Madeira on 10 January 2015.
+He was a former mayor of Funchal, Madeira.
+Albuquerque likes gardening and used to grow many types of roses in Quinta do Arco.

-He was indicted in January 2024 for alleged active and passive corruption, embezzlement, receiving or offering undue advantages, abuse of power and influence peddling.
-The mayor of Funchal, Pedro Calado, and two businessmen were arrested in the same case and later released with accusations pending further investigations.
+He was indicted in January 2024 for alleged active and passive corruption, embezzlement, abuse of power and influence peddling.
+The mayor of Funchal, Pedro Calado, and two businessmen were also arrested in the same case and later released with accusations pending further investigations.

 Political career

 Mayor of Funchal

 As a mayor he signed an agreement to the twinning of the city of Funchal and Gibraltar on 13 May 2009 by the then mayor of Gibraltar Solomon Levy, who had been an Evacuee during the Evacuation of the Gibraltarian civilian population during World War II from Gibraltar to Madeira.
 Levy then had a meeting with the then President of Madeira Alberto João Jardim.

 In April 2012 Miguel opened a road in St Helier, Jersey, which was named Rue de Funchal, after his native city.